austinwilcox/dotfiles/readme.md

 [Leftwm Config](https://github.com/austinwilcox/dotfiles/tree/master/leftwm)

 ## Kmonad setup
-For my laptop I setup a cron job to run kmonad when I boot up my laptop, so that I can use colemak-mod-dh as my keyboard layout.
+For my laptop I setup a cron job to run kmonad when I boot up my laptop so that I can use colemak-mod-dh as my keyboard layout.
 [Here](https://github.com/austinwilcox/dotfiles/tree/master/kmonad-layouts) is my config for that.